tanyuanru/tanyuanru.github.io/_pages/about.md

 I’m **Yuanru Tan** (“Yoo-en-roo”, close to Mandarin pinyin *Yuǎnrú*), a Ph.D. candidate in the Learning Sciences program at the University of Wisconsin–Madison.
 I’m advised by [Professor David Williamson Shaffer](https://edpsych.education.wisc.edu/fac-staff/williamson-shaffer-david/) in the [Epistemic Analytics Lab](https://www.epistemicanalytics.org/), part of the [Center for Research on Complex Thinking](https://www.crct.center/).

 I’m a **methodologist-in-training**, working at the intersection of analytics and design.
-My research focuses on developing analytical tools and visualization techniques to understand complex learning processes—both _mathematically_ and _visually_—and to tell more faithful, meaningful stories about how people learn.
+My research focuses on developing analytical tools and visualization techniques to model complex learning processes—both _mathematically_ and _visually_—and to tell faithful, meaningful stories about how people learn.

 I think of my work as an iterative cycle: identifying mathematical structures underlying learning phenomena, empirically testing those structures, and ultimately designing tools and interfaces that researchers can use in their own domains.
 Along the way, I collaborate with and learn from talented colleagues, while contributing my own perspective to advance the field.